ansforge/SAMU-Hub-Sante/hub/README.md

 After modifying these values, run the test, which should succeed if the input message provided is correct.

-Be sure to use the same version of the dispatcher that was used in production.
+Be sure to use the same version of the dispatcher and of the model library (this can be referenced in the `build.gradle`) that was used in production.